 Duration of Qualification and Volume of Learning

-This program is a full-time course completed over a period of one and half years full time
+This program is a full-time course completed over a period of 1.5 years of full time

 The AQF Volume of Learning for a CHC42315 Certificate IV in Chaplaincy and Pastoral Care is 640 ~ 2400 hours.
 Please refer to details of how this program meets this requirement on following pages including our timetable and details about weekly class (Training and assessment), online lecture, chaplaincy or pastoral care.

 The primary pathway from this qualification is into the Community Workers Industry.
 Students may also undertake further studies in Mental Health like Diploma of mental Health or in counselling by undertaking qualifications such as Diploma of Counselling and Graduate Diploma of Relationship Counselling.

 Job roles and titles vary across different industry sectors.
 Possible job titles relevant to this qualification include: